xild/halp/README.md

   - [Export transactions n26](https://support.n26.com/en-eu/fixing-an-issue/payments-and-transfers/how-to-export-a-list-of-my-transactions)

- The csv should be delimited with a semilon `;` and must have the following structure, without a header.
+ The csv should be delimited with a semilon `;` and must have the following structure, without a header:

  1. Column - The date in ISO format (e.g. 2016-12-01)